terra-money/docs/docs/validator/faq.md

 The Columbus-5 Mainnet is a public Proof-Of-Stake (PoS) blockchain.
 This means a validator's weight (total stake) is determined by the amount of staking tokens (Luna) they delegate to themselves plus the Luna bonded to them by external delegators.
 The weight of a validator determines whether or not they are an active validator and how frequently they can propose a block.
 Validators with a higher weight will propose more blocks, and in turn make more revenue.

 The validator active set is made up of 130 validators, who hold the most Luna.
-The bottom validator’s stake always forms the barrier for entry into thenetwork.
+The bottom validator’s stake always forms the barrier for entry into the network.
 Creating a validator with more stake than the bottom validator is the only way to enter the active set.
 If validators double-sign, or are frequently offline, they risk their staked Luna (including Luna delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 ### What is a delegator?